BennyF25/Intelinux/README.md

 add headless output to FFMPEG
-built in EAS encoder/decoder with simulated character generator with preset graphics packages, for example Trilithic EASyPLUS I think the distribution should be Gentoo Linux Based resources that might be helpful: https://www.gentoo.org/ https://openweathermap.org/
+built in EAS encoder/decoder with simulated character generator with preset graphics packages, for example Trilithic EASyPLUS I think the distribution should be Gentoo Linux Based it would have the ability to overlay text onto video like a Non weatherscan intellistar. resources that might be helpful: https://www.gentoo.org/ https://openweathermap.org/